 With just one cryptocurrency available in the staking options, it’s slim pickings.
-Those looking for a little more variety could turn to Binance.US, which offers staking rewards on seven cryptos, as of last count.
+Those looking for a little more variety could turn to Binance.US, which offers staking rewards on 23 cryptos, as of the last count.

 Still, in comparison to the world of traditional online stock brokers, where you can often get a helpful and knowledgeable person on the phone to answer that tricky question in less than a minute, the support options at Bittrex leave something to be desired.